chmouel/gh-mergeprs/README.md

 by default it will ask you if you want to merge the pr, unless you specify the option `-s`

+When you add  the flag `-a` it will not ask you with fzf which PR but select all of them.
+Usually combined with the `-s` flag.
+This may be dangerous if you don't combine it with the `-c` flag

 ## Copyright

 [Apache-2.0](./LICENSE)